 Utilities, Smart Grid and Smart Metering Applications

-• E-GEAR’s develops a range of energy management and storage solutions, including a proprietary Energy Management Controller (EMC).
-This device uses voltage and current-measurement sensors to monitor and control the storage of solar power into a local battery and then subsequently manages the release of that energy into the residence or back into the electrical grid in a predictable and controlled manner that supports the needs of utilities.
+- E-GEAR’s proprietary Energy Management Controller (EMC).
+This device uses a range of voltage and current-measurement sensors to monitor and control the storage of solar power into a local battery and then subsequently manages the release of that energy into the residence or back into the electrical grid in the smooth, controlled manner that utilities desire.
 With this smoothing function, entire neighborhoods can act as distributed generation and storage sources for the electrical utility.
 This reduces the utility’s need for excess generation capacity and variances in voltage on the grid.
 Digi Remote Manager provided E-GEAR with a highly functional cloud interface right away.
-And the way the EMC leverages Digi’s embedded processor module, the Digi system-on-modules, also accelerated the hardware and software development.
+And the way the EMC leverages Digi system-on-modules, also accelerated the hardware and software development.

-• ElectriCities of NC, a not-for-profit organization, provides a range of technical services to support power services throughout North Carolina, South Carolina and Virginia.
+- ElectriCities of NC, a not-for-profit organization, provides a range of technical services to support power services throughout North Carolina, South Carolina and Virginia.
 Moving away from outdated network infrastructure (T1 and 56k modems), ElectriCities selected Digi industrial cellular routers because they provided the right combination of reliability, security, control and flexibility.
-Most importantly, they used Digi Remote Manager to enable scalability, ensuring they could provision and remotely monitor and manage new devices as they needed to grow their deployment.

 How Smart Cities Benefit from the IoT